elicia4/linux_notes/commands/cron.md

 sudo crontab -u www-data -e
 ```

 Imagine you have a website backup script.
-Add the following line to it:
+To make it run every day at 3 AM:

 ```
 0 3 * * * /usr/local/bin/website_backup.sh